Osoro254Alex/Delicious-Meals/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://github.com/Osoro254Alex/Delicious Meals
+- On the terminal run this command git clone https://github.com/Osoro254Alex/Delicious-Meals

 - Go to the repository folder using command prompt cd Awesome-Book.